feelpp/feelpp/QuickReference/forms.md

 *Example*
 From `mylaplacian.cpp`
-\snippet mylaplacian.cpp marker_form1
+!CODEFILE "code/mylaplacian.cpp" marker_form1

 From `myadvection.cpp`
-\snippet myadvection.cpp marker_form1
+!CODEFILE "code/myadvection.cpp" marker_form1

 Notice that \c += operator is working with linear and bilinear forms.